 Don’t let their elegant appearance fool you.
 The Saluki is one of the fastest dog breeds in the world.
 These dogs are highly adaptable and can live in any climate.
 Daily exercise is essential to keep them physically and mentally fit.

-This loyal, hard-working breed is strong, well-muscled, and has the ability to run long distances in different weather conditions and on various types of terrain.
-Belgian Malinois are also happiest when they’re with their owners.
-They aren’t a dog breed that’s well-suited for a first-time dog owner, as they need not only plenty of physical exercise, but plenty of mental stimulation to be happy and healthy.
+This loyal, hard-working breed is strong, well-muscled, and can run long distances in different weather conditions and on various types of terrain.
+Belgian Malinois are happiest when they’re with their owners, but aren’t a dog breed that’s well-suited for a first-time dog owner.
+They need plenty of physical exercise and mental stimulation to be happy and healthy.

 Before you bring your dog out for a run, always consider their health.
-And make sure to bring plenty of water to keep them (and you!) hydrated, no matter how short the distance.
+Be sure to bring plenty of water to keep them (and you!) hydrated, no matter how short the distance.